NPLK14006U Pesticide Use, Mode of Action and Ecotoxicology

 Content

-The rationale behind the development of pesticides, their use, their effect on humans and the environment and their subsequent regulation is the frame of references of the course.
 The importance of mode of action of pesticides will be stressed and linked to chemical properties, uptake, translocation, and metabolism in target and non-target organisms.
+These physico-chemical properties of pesticides will be linked to their environmental impacts and fate.
 The evolution of pesticide resistance will be addressed by considering how this compromises normal pesticide action.
 The principles of assessing pesticide selectivity (including between susceptible and evolved resistant populations) will be an integral part of the course.
-We deal with formulations of pesticides and use of adjuvants to enhance efficacy, either by the manufacture or by the end-user.

-We collect and analyse different types of data, with focus on the biological interpretation and dissemination of dose-response models and results.
+You will conduct experiments and collect and analyse different types of data, with a focus on the biological interpretation of dose-response models and results.
 The statistical programming software R is used throughout the course.
-Various reference models to assess joint action of pesticide mixtures are taught and the implication to their use is validated and side effects are described.
+Various reference models to assess the efficacy and side effects of pesticide mixtures are taught.

 We focus on aquatic and terrestrial ecotoxicology in relation to pesticide loads, intentional and not intentional discharge in the environment and also the ecotoxicological effects of pesticides on populations and communities.